-Our hospital ranked in the top 10% of 797 inpatient rehabilitation facilities in the Uniform Data System for Medical Rehabilitation (UDSMR®) database in 2012.
+Our hospital ranked in the top 10% of 783 inpatient rehabilitation facilities in the Uniform Data System for Medical Rehabilitation (UDSMR®) database in 2012, 2013 and 2014.

 UDSMR® is a non-profit group that evaluates rehabilitation hospitals on their delivery of quality care that is effective, efficient, timely and patient-centered.
 We utilize UDSMR® measurement tools to evaluate and track our patients’ progress through the rehabilitation process and then benchmark our performance against national data.
 This recognition confirms our ability to assist our patients in achieving excellent outcomes helping them return to home and work in shorter periods of time.

 Supporting the Agency for Health Care Administration

 The Agency was statutorily created by Chapter 20, Florida Statutes as the chief health policy and planning entity for the state.
 They are primarily responsible for the state's $21.2 billion Medicaid program that serves 3 million Floridians, the licensure of the state's 41,000 health care facilities and the sharing of health care data through the Florida Center for Health Information and Policy Analysis.
 This year they are working to continue to reduce the number of uninsured across the state, to enhance the ability to target fraudulent providers, to reduce unnecessary regulation, and to reduce administrative costs in order to ensure that dollars go to serve patients and more.